 You can even do this in the form of a focus group with multiple target users.
 Moderate their discussion to reach a consensus on what the task steps look like, what kind of decisions they have to make along the way, and what kind of goals they are achieving.

 Controlled study.
 If you don’t have the time to conduct visits, bring the user to you – physically or remotely.
 This is great for detailed procedural analysis – getting down the specific steps and decisions needed to complete the task.

 Upgrading an existing system

 To understand how users already perform a task with a preexisting system, you can even conduct an almost-usability study, which will collect the data on a specific system.
 Courage, Reddish, and Wixon (2007) recommend using logs of user activity to track your users, their click paths, and actions completed (e.g. purchase or download).
-Conducting user testing remotely, for example with our tools, will help you reach a diverse, international population, which is important especially if the user’s mental models of the task differ between cultures.
+Conducting user testing remotely, for example with usability testing tools, will help you reach a diverse, international population, which is important especially if the user’s mental models of the task differ between cultures.
 It also helps to reach people without prior relationship to the system – not only those you already collaborate with but also potential users and users of competing products.